Wartem/seeed-voicecard/README.md

 # seeed-voicecard (Extended)

-Community-maintained ReSpeaker voicecard drivers and tooling for Raspberry Pi, with practical support improvements for Raspberry Pi 4 and 5.
+Independent maintenance fork of the ReSpeaker voicecard drivers, focused on restoring and maintaining compatibility with modern Raspberry Pi kernels on Raspberry Pi 4 and 5.

 This repository includes:
 - Kernel driver sources and DKMS install path